Tony Neelankavil

-Mar Antony Neelankavil is a Syro-Malabar Catholic bishop and titular bishop of Masuccaba.
+Mar Tony Neelankavil (born 23 July 1967) is a Syro-Malabar Catholic bishop and titular bishop of Masuccaba.
 He is the third and the present Auxiliary Bishop of Syro-Malabar Catholic Archdiocese of Thrissur, India from 18 November 2017.
 He was nominated as the Auxiliary Bishop on 1 September 2017 and was ordained to the office on 18 November 2017 by Archbishop Mar Andrews Thazhath assisted by Mar Jacob Thoomkuzhy and Mar Raphael Thattil.

 Early life

 Neelankavil was born on 23 July 1967, at Valapad, Trichur, as the eldest son among the five children of Chevalier Prof. N.A Ouseph and T.J Mary in the Archeparchy of Trichur.
 He belongs to Our Lady of Lourdes Metropolitan Cathedral Trichur.
 Neelankavil had his school education at St. Raphael's Lower Primary School, Ollur and St. Joseph's Latin Convent L.P.
 School, Trichur, Don Bosco High School, Mannuthy and Model High School for Boys, Trichur.
 After having completed his Pre-Degree Course at St. Thomas College, Thrissur, he joined St. Mary's Minor Seminary, Trichur in 1984.